fleetdm/fleet/articles/mdm-custom-os-settings.md

 # Custom OS settings

-In Fleet you can enforce OS settings on your your macOS, iOS, iPadOS, and Windows hosts using configuration profiles.
+In Fleet you can enforce OS settings like security restrictions, screen lock, Wi-Fi etc., on your your macOS, iOS, iPadOS, and Windows hosts using configuration or device profiles.

 ## Enforce OS settings